What is ventricular septal defect?

 Ventricular Septal Defect in Children

 VSD is the most common heart birth defect.
-About three in every 1,000 babies has it.
+About 3 in every 1,000 babies has it.

 VSD is often referred to as a hole in the heart.
 It happens early in the baby’s development when the heart is forming.

 Ventricular Septal Defect at Seattle Children’s

 Our heart team has extensive experience with the treatment patients may require for VSD, including using cardiac catheterization to place a device that closes the hole in the septum, doing surgery to close the hole or doing a hybrid procedure.
 We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.